inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 On a side note: entries on the *Content* category will officially listed on our website, which is why they are moderated.

 ## Help is appreciated
 We are looking for every helping hand!
-Don't be shy and drop us a comment on IRC, Pads, Github (...)
+Don't be shy and drop us a comment on IRC, Pads, GitHub (...)